gem/oq-engine/doc/engine/What's-new.md

 OpenQuake 1.5 is a major release and a big improvement with respect to OpenQuake 1.4.
-Overall in this release more than 110 bugs/feature requests were fixed/implemented and everybody should upgrade.
+More than 110 bugs/feature requests were fixed/implemented and everybody is invited to upgrade.

-New features of the OpenQuake Engine, version 1.5.
+New features of the OpenQuake Engine, version 1.5
 --------------------------------------------------

 1. The most important new feature is the *support for the HDF5 technology*.
-Starting from OpenQuake 1.5 the scientific calculators are starting to save their inputs and outputs into a single HDF5 file, called the datastore.
+Starting from this release the scientific calculators are starting to save their inputs and outputs into a single HDF5 file, called the datastore.
 The HDF5 file format is a well known standard in the scientific community, can be read/written by a variety of